 Here are some thought-provoking books to teach kids of all ages about Juneteenth and the responsibility we all have now more than ever to dismantle the structures and institutions that survive liberation and make America truly free for everyone The place.

-Here’s a list of books for young readers of all ages to read to learn more about Juneteenth and Black History.
+Here’s a list of books for toddlers and young readers of all ages to read to learn more about Juneteenth and Black History.

-- The 23 Most Inappropriate Children's Books Ever and Horrible to Read
+- Shocking Stories: 23 Truly Inappropriate Children's Books

 1. All Different Now: Juneteenth, the First Day of Freedom (aged 5-9)